Pinkerton/rgdb/README.md

 Then, run gdb remotely with some variation of `python rgdb.py mp5` or `rgdb.py mp5`.
 It'll commit your code and launch an ssh session that pulls the most recent version, makes it, and starts gdb.

-You'll probably only find this useful if you like developing locally, but it's been pretty useful for debugging my segfault-ridden code.
+You'll probably only find this useful if you like developing locally, but it's for debugging my segfault-ridden code.

+**Known issue:** exiting out of the remote gdb session is a bit of a pain.
+This could probably be solved in code, but **CTRL+D** twice works well enough.

 ##Configuration##